amirhajibabaei/AutoForce/theforce/calculator/README.md

-For instance during on-the-fly training, choosing smaller `noise_f` may cause more sampling of DFT data without a meaningful increase of the models accuracy.
+For instance during on-the-fly training, choosing smaller `noise_f` may cause more sampling of DFT data without a significant increase in accuracy of predictions.
-But the value of 0 maybe used for fitting a static data set whithout any issues.
+But the value of 0 maybe used for fitting a static data set without any issues.

 #### max_data, max_inducing
 These flags can be used for increasing the speed.
-The computational cost for the ML energy-force predictions is propodtional to the n.o. inducing LCEs.
+The computational cost for energy and force predictions is propodtional to the n.o. inducing LCEs.
 For updating the model, the cost depends also on the n.o. ab initio data.